 Chessington District Residents Association

-For the meeting to be held on 3rd of October 2017
+For the meeting to be held on 5th of December 2017

 At St Pauls Centre, Hook Road 8pm

 2. MINUTES OF LAST MEETING

 3. VISITING MEMBERS QUESTIONS AND CONTRIBUTIONS

 4. MAJOR NEW ISSUES ONLY

 6. HEALTH ISSUES

 8. PLANNING APPLICATIONS